 NewBridge on the Charles offers a dynamic mix of cultural activities, art workshops and presentations, health and wellness programs, computer courses, and much more.
 We believe having the opportunity to participate in a variety of interesting and pertinent activities is a vital link to staying healthy and living well.

-We are pleased to share with you a list of some of our diverse upcoming events for this month:
+We are pleased to share with you a sample list of some of our diverse upcoming events for this month:

-Monday, May 6, 7:45 pm
+Monday, March 17, 7:45 pm

 Events are offered for individuals considering a move to a NewBridge community; however, pre-registration is required.
 Call Marketing Office at 781-234-9020 for more details.